MGMA10/ahb_master_project/readme.md

 - **HCLK**: The main clock signal that drives the timing of the AHB Master module.
 - **HRESETn**: An active-low reset signal that initializes or resets the state of the AHB Master module.
-- **HADDR**: Carries the memory address for read/write transactions initiated by the master.
+- **HADDR**: Carries the memory address for read/write transactions initiated by the master and the firet 2 bits select the slave.
 - **HBURST**: Specifies the type of burst transaction, such as single, incremental (INCR), or wrapped (WRAP).
 - **HSIZE**: Indicates the size of the data for the current transaction (e.g., 4 bytes for 32-bit data).
 - **HTRANS**: Defines the type of transfer, including IDLE, BUSY, NON-SEQ (non-sequential), and SEQ (sequential).